-Figure 5: The current version of the privacy dashboard structured into three-columns.
+Figure 6: The previous version of the privacy dashboard structured into three-columns.

-As it can be seen in Figure 5, we have decided to follow a rather user-centric (also data-centric) design approach.
-In the left sidebar (see Figure 9 for a bigger image), data subjects find filter options to reduce the amount of presented data.
+As it can be seen in Figure 6, we have decided to follow a rather user-centric (also data-centric) design approach.
+In the left sidebar (see Figure 10 for a bigger image), data subjects find filter options to reduce the amount of presented data.
 Its intention is to ease the navigation through the data subject's personal data, which is assumed to be extensively large.
 Besides filtering personal data based on its data type and time of its processing, we consider the context of its processing.
-We therefore defined data categories that have been derived from Bruce Schneier's data taxonomy (Schneier 2010), which he defined for online social networks.
-Here follows a short description of Schneier's data taxonomy:
+We therefore defined